The Troggs: Legacy and influence

 The Troggs are widely seen as a highly influential band whose sound was an inspiration for garage rock and punk rock.
 Influential American critic Lester Bangs "called the band the progenitors of punk", according to NPR.
 For example, the Troggs influenced artists such as Iggy Pop, and the early version of British pop-punk pioneers Buzzcocks featured "I Can't Control Myself" in their live repertoire.
 The Ramones are also among the punk bands who cited the Troggs as an influence.
 "I Can't Control Myself" is perhaps the most enduring favourite of critics; it continues to be championed for its originality and lasting influence by radio hosts such as "Little" Steven Van Zandt.

 A specially tailored version of "Give It to Me" featured in the "Sadie's Daydream" sequence of Michelangelo Antonioni's 1966 film Blowup.
 "I Can't Control Myself" appears at the climax of "The Little Chaos", the 1967 short film by German director Rainer Werner Fassbinder and in the "1967" episode of the 1996 British television serial Our Friends in the North.

-"With a Girl Like You" is featured uncut in a school dance scene from the 1991 Nicole Kidman/Noah Taylor movie Flirting.
-It also is featured in Shine, The Good Night and The Boat That Rocked.
-"Wild Thing" is prominent in Jonathan Demme's 1986 film Something Wild.
-A modified version of "Love Is All Around" was featured in the film Love Actually (2003), performed by actor Bill Nighy.
-The Troggs was the name of the high school gang in the movie Bang Bang, You're Dead that persuade the main character to join them in attacking their high school.
-The point-and-click adventure game Hopkins FBI features "I Can't Control Myself" and "Lost Girl".
-Trogg is the name of one of Bane's three henchmen in Dennis O'Neil's Batman: Knightfall comic arc.
-The other henchmen are Bird and Zombie, named after two other popular 1960s rock bands: the Byrds and the Zombies.
+The Jimi Hendrix Experience famously covered "Wild Thing" during their appearance at the 1967 Monterey Pop Festival, introducing it as the British/American joint "national anthem", and climaxing with Hendrix burning his guitar.

+MC5 covered "I Want You" at their live shows and recorded the song for the 1969 album Kick Out the Jams, although they renamed it "I Want You Right Now".